A Guide to Buying Jewellery for Children

 If you’re considering buying an expanding bangle, ensure you take into account that the hand is typically larger than the wrist.
 You want to make sure you can get the bangle over your child’s hand with ease.

-The Best Earrings For Children
+What Are The Best Earrings For Children?

 There are several factors to consider when buying earrings for babies and children - most importantly the child’s safety and comfort.
 Screw back earrings are often the safest choice as the earring simply screws into the precut hole.
 As they do not endlessly screw on, you don’t have to worry about putting the earring screw on too tight.
 They are also harder for a baby or toddler to remove which greatly reduces the choking hazard and risk.

-Safety stud earrings are also similar to the screw back style.
+Safety stud earrings are also similar to the screw-back style.
 You need to push a round, flat backing onto the earring post until you hear a click.
 The earring will then be secure on your baby's ear.
 Butterfly back earrings are one of the safest and most popular types of earrings for babies and children.

-Your child may want to wear their jewellery all the time, however it is important to think about their safety when it comes to gifting jewellery.
+Your child may want to wear their jewellery all the time, however, it is important to think about their safety when it comes to gifting jewellery.
 That’s why we’ve come up with some tips to keep your children safe while wearing jewellery:

 - Jewellery with small parts such as beads isn’t suitable for very young children and babies